betshsu/GetandCleanData/README.md

   * Remove underscores, dashes, etc
   * Remove all capitalization
   * Avoid abbreviations as much as possible
+* Calculate the average of each variable after grouping by the subject and activity.
+Note that this step requires use of the dplyr package

 Specifics of Each Step
 ----------------------